Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Evaluation Protocol for the BEAT2 Dataset

+Following general practice (cf. \cref{sec:limitations-survey}), we choose motion realism and speech-gesture alignment as the two evaluation dimensions of our protocol.
+Our review found that current human evaluation practices may lead to highly correlated measurements between the two dimensions (cf. \cref{ssec:review-finding-disentanglement}).
+This means that prior evaluations of methods claiming to improve, e.g., semantic gesturing, or temporal alignment, are unreliable due to the significant confounding effect of motion realism.
+To combat this problem, we propose a disentangled methodology similar to the GENEA Challenges \cite{kucherenko2021large, kucherenko2023genea, kucherenko2024evaluating}.

-In contrast to common practice, we mute the audio during motion-realism evaluations.
-This important design choice allows us to evaluate the visual quality of synthetic gestures in complete isolation from how well they're aligned with the speech.
+First, during motion-realism evaluations, we mute the audio in order to assess the visual quality of synthetic gestures in complete isolation from how well they're aligned with the speech.
+Second, to measure speech-gesture alignment, we employ a mismatching methodology where every model is only compared against its own (mismatched) outputs, completely removing the confounding effect of motion realism.
+Overall, these important design choices ensure that the two evaluation dimensions are fully independent.